I'mBoardDocs

 Three tools, three different ARR numbers, same board meeting.
 Most dashboards render metrics without saying what they mean — "ARR" alone has at least three common definitions in circulation, and a director who challenges a definition mid-meeting can knock a CEO off their footing for the rest of the agenda.

-Every KPI here is anchored to a third-party standard where one exists (SMSB, KBCM, Carta, Mercer, SaaS Capital, Retently).
-Where one doesn't yet, I'mBoard authors a definition rather than ship a metric you can't defend.
+Every KPI here cites its source.
+Where a third-party standard exists (SMSB, KBCM, Carta, Mercer, SaaS Capital, Retently), we anchor to it.
+Where one doesn't yet, I'mBoard authors a definition and labels it editorial — visible, defendable, and clearly distinguished from the industry-backed tier.
 When I'mBoard's calculation diverges from a cited standard, the divergence is documented on the KPI page.

 For the longer story behind Rogue and the X-Men metaphor, see imboard.ai/ontology.